josdejong/jsoneditor/docs/api.md

 - `{boolean} statusBar`

   Adds status bar to the bottom of the editor - the status bar shows the cursor position and a count of the selected characters.
 True by default.
-Only applicable when `mode` is 'code' or 'text'.
+Only applicable when `mode` is 'code', 'text', or 'preview'.

 - `{function} onTextSelectionChange(start, end, text)`